 For this reason, it is important to avail yourself of an experienced compensation lawyer should you need to make a claim for compensation.
 In the event your claim requires dispute resolution, a legal professional with expertise in negotiating satisfactory outcomes with insurers is vital to ensure you get what you’re entitled to.

 At BPC Lawyers we are personal injury specialists, with years of experience handling workers’ compensation and motor vehicle accident claims.
-We have help you navigate the new PIC should your claim require a dispute resolution process with the insurer.
+We have helped you navigate the new PIC should your claim require a dispute resolution process with the insurer.